Graph Neural Network for Traffic Forecasting: A Survey: Related Research Surveys

 Additional research surveys consider aspects other than model selection.
 In~\cite{pavlyuk2019feature}, spatiotemporal feature selection and extraction pre-processing methods, which may also be embedded as internal model processes, are reviewed.
 A meta-analysis of prediction accuracy when applying deep learning methods to transport studies is given in~\cite{varghese2020deep}.
 In this study, apart from the models themselves, additional factors including sample size and prediction time horizon are shown to have a significant influence on prediction accuracy.

 To the authors’ best knowledge, there are no existing surveys focusing on the application of GNNs for traffic forecasting.
 Graph-based deep learning architectures are reviewed in~\cite{ye2020build}, for a series of traffic applications, namely, traffic congestion, travel demand, transportation safety, traffic surveillance, and autonomous driving.
 Specific and practical guidance for constructing graphs in these applications is provided.
-The advantages and disadvantages of both GNNs and other deep learning models (e.g. RNN, TCN, Seq2Seq, and GAN) are examined.
+The advantages and disadvantages of both GNNs and other deep learning models ,e.g. recurrent neural network (RNN), temporal convolutional network (TCN), Seq2Seq, and generative adversarial network (GAN), are examined.
 While the focus is not limited to traffic prediction problems, the graph construction process is universal in the traffic domain when GNNs are involved.